Landaluce/clickcounter-android-java/README.md

 * in the Android view, right-click on `app/java/edu...clickcounter (androidTest)`, then choose `Run Tests in edu...`

-You can also use Gradle:
+You can also use Gradle in a Terminal window:

     $ ./gradlew connectedDebugAndroidTest # the "./" may not be necessary any more